fenugrec/gpibusb-firmware-arm/README.md

 ## hardware
 Not sure of the details yet.
 Needs the two GPIB driver ICs (SN75160 + SN75161/75162).

-This should run on pretty much any ARM mcu that is supported by libopencm3.
+This should run on pretty much any ARM mcu (note) that is supported by libopencm3.
 I'm working with an STM32F072 discovery board.
+(note): the one hard requirement is to have 8 consecutive GPIO pins that are 5V-tolerant.
+See firmware/hw_conf.h .

 ## getting & compiling
 * clone this repo